Text by Giulia Ottavia Frattini

-The performative act is closely connected and inherent to the notion of rituality; therefore, this combination and the emerging of the mythological entity of the Birdwoman associated with the feathers have led the artist to the realisation of a tangible work with a shamanic touch.
+The performative act is closely connected and inherent to the notion of rituality; therefore, this combination and the emerging mythological entity of the Birdwoman associated with the feathers have led the artist to realise a tangible work with a shamanic touch.
 Specifically, the artist sewed together feathers to form a cloak to wrap herself in during her intervention.
-The lack of certainty about how this indument would affect motion led the artist to evolve an utterly introspective dance, guided by a loose and spontaneous interpretation.
+The lack of certainty about how this indument would affect motion led the artist to evolve an utterly introspective dance guided by a loose and spontaneous interpretation.

-In ancient myths, the hybrid figure of the Birdwoman was meant the gatekeeper between the animal and human world.
-The conjunction of distinct realms fuels the idea of fluidity and transcending boundaries that define predetermined categories led to the genesis of the performance.
+In ancient myths, the hybrid figure of the Birdwoman was meant to be the gatekeeper between the animal and human world.
+The conjunction of distinct realms fuels the idea of fluidity and transcending boundaries that define predetermined categories, leading to the genesis of the performance.
 Lenaerts practices a piece that brings into dialogue theatre, visual arts, and Japanese Butoh, or Dance of Darkness.
 This last is a performance art form developed starting from the Japanese avant-garde scene of the ‘50s.

 In Japanese Butoh, it is said that the performer moves from within.
 The performer connects with the deeply embedded knowledge of the body, shaped by environmental information, imagination, history and trauma.
 The body contains a story that resonates through movement.
 So Butoh is, in essence, a practice of deep listening.
 A lot of Butoh performances are slow.
 Slowing down lets the body feel and capture in detail and then move with this information.